Anushka Shetty Out Of Ponniyin Selvan Due To Remuneration Issues?

 Ponniyin Selvan will be the next directorial of Mani Ratnam and most recently, reports had come in that the shoot of the film will commence soon.
 The grapevine also hinted that the majority of the film will be shot in Thailand.

 Reportedly, Ponniyin Selvan will feature some big names of Tamil cinema.
 Chiyaan Vikram, Jayam Ravi, Karthi, Aishwarya Rai Bachchan, Nayanthara, Keerthy Suresh, Amala Paul, etc., are said to be a part of this dream project.
-It is also being reported that Ponniyin Selvan will be released in two parts.
+It is also being reported that Ponniyin Selvan will release in two parts.
 We will have to wait for the official announcement to get a clear picture of this.

 (Source: Valai Pechu)